rocketbot-cl/Jira/README.md

 Allows you to update a ticket in Jira

 7. Delete a ticket
 Allows you to delete a ticket in Jira

+8. Obtain transitions
+Obtains the list of transitions availables of a ticket from Jira